-In addition the member of staff should be able to access support through:
+In addition, the member of staff should be able to access support through:

 - Their own GP.

 - The Samaritans Telephone: 116 123

-- NSPCC HELPLINE Telephone: 0808 800 5000 ( not just there for children)
+- NSPCC HELPLINE Telephone: 0808 800 5000 (not just there for children)

-The DSL and Safeguarding Governor will take responsibility for updating this policy and information, all staff and the Governing Body of key changes.
+The DSL and Safeguarding Local Governor will take responsibility for updating this policy and informing, all staff and the Local Governing Body of key changes.